oldworm2/scroll-table/README.md

 # scroll-table

-Header and Footer are fixed table.
+Header and Footer are a fixed table.